nashville-software-school/client-side-mastery/book-1-the-novice/chapters/CREATING_FISH_COMPONENTS.md

 ## Ok, So, What Just Happened

-You may have understood each step as you did, or you may not have.
+You may have understood each step as you did it, or you may not have.

 You may have understood how all the pieces connect, or you may not have.